 The 22 South muzzleloader bull elk hunt runs the week immediately following the two week long early archery unit 22 hunt.
 This time frame coincides with the peak of the elk rut and makes for an action packed experience.
 Requiring nearly half or less of the bonus points of other early season firearms hunts, 22S becomes a much more favorable option for the hunter interested in an incredible experience while not getting caught up in the waiting game of applying for the most premium Arizona elk tags.

 So what does it take to draw a 22 South muzzleloader permit as a resident or non-resident?
-For residents of Arizona in 2019, 11 Bonus Points would guarantee you a tag.
-For non-residents 14 Bonus Points secured your spot to hunt 22S.
-We can expect that the 2020 season will reflect similarly on these numbers.
-Saving more than a decade in wait time to draw this tag could be a great advantage for many people waiting for an early season elk hunt.
+For residents of Arizona ~11-13 Bonus Points would guarantee you a tag.
+For non-residents ~16-17 Bonus Points will secure your spot to hunt 22S.
+Saving more than a decade in wait-time to draw this tag could be a great advantage for many people waiting for an early season firearm elk hunt.

 We have specialized in hunting unit 22S for multiple species and have become exceedingly familiar with the elk that call it home.
 Having guided multiple mature bulls during the muzzleloader season our experience has allowed us to consistently take bulls at the upper end of the average for the unit.
-Whether you have drawn the tag already or you are interested in applying for a tag and are looking for a 22 south bull elk hunt guide, contact us and we will help you make the most of your coveted Arizona elk hunt.
+Whether you have drawn the tag already or you are interested in applying for a tag and are looking for a 22 south bull elk hunt guide, contact Dillon Currie (623) 606-3364 or firstname.lastname@example.org and we will help you make the most of your coveted Arizona elk hunt.